jacobcookedata/Olympics-Gender-Balance/README.md

-# An analysis of Olympics data using SQL queries within Python
+# Gender Equality at the Olympic Games

-I submitted this project as the final assessment for my Coursera Specialisation: Learn SQL Basics for Data Science.
-It served as an excellent way to combine my existing Python skills with SQL queries to perform an analysis of the gender balance of Olympic Games and events over time.
+This project was my final submission for the Coursera Specialisation: Learn SQL Basics for Data Science.

+This project demonstrates the following skills:
+ - SQLite queries in a Python environment using the Pandasql package
+ - Developed complex subqueries to define new metrics measuring gender equality in Olympics Games and their sports.
+ - Data wrangling with Pandas
+ - Visualisations using the Python packages Matplotlib, Seaborn and Bokeh